sitepilot/autopilot-ansible/README.md

 ### Packages & Services

-The following packages/services will be installed and configured on web servers (together with dependencies):
+The following packages/services will be installed and configured on servers (together with dependencies):

 * [Caddy Web Server (for proxy and auto ssl)](https://caddyserver.com/)
 * [OpenLitespeed (web server)](https://www.litespeedtech.com/open-source/openlitespeed)